- Reporting to Reinier Van Mourik (Senior Scientist, Software & Data Science).

 Extracurricular and Outreach

-Addressed over 100 college-level mathematics faculty from across India as part of an Advanced Pedagogy Workshop.
-The program, under the aegis of World Bank and the Government of India, aims to improve the quality of the technical education system in the country.
+- Invited speaker for "Why a Maths and Physics Club?" — Advanced Pedagogy Workshop (TEQIP-KITE III, 2019).
+Addressed over 100 college-level mathematics faculty from across India as part of an Advanced Pedagogy Workshop under the aegis of the World Bank and the Government of India.